pathscale/vue3-ui/README.md

 When a class is dynamically used (depending on function result, property, computed...), add it to `helper/classes.json`.

-[mappings.json](https://github.com/pathscale/vue3-ui/blob/master/helper/mappings.json) and [classes.json](https://github.com/pathscale/vue3-ui/blob/master/helper/classes.json) (automatically generated) files will be used by [vue3-ui-css-purge](https://github.com/pathscale/rollup-plugin-vue3-ui-css-purge) to remove unused css.
+[mappings.json](https://github.com/pathscale/vue3-ui/blob/master/helper/mappings.json)(automatically generated)  and [classes.json](https://github.com/pathscale/vue3-ui/blob/master/helper/classes.json) files will be used by [vue3-ui-css-purge](https://github.com/pathscale/rollup-plugin-vue3-ui-css-purge) to remove unused css.

 ## License